xiaohuiliugis/UCGIS-Fullstack-Geovisualization-Workshop/README.md

 # Data reference

 The UFO witness data are downloaded from [here](https://data.world/timothyrenner/ufo-sightings).
-The geoJSON is visualized and exported by QGIS; only data in the US and during 2019/03 were selected.
+The geoJSON is visualized and exported by QGIS; only records with CA/US state names and during 2019/03 were selected.

 <style>
 h1 { counter-reset: h2counter; }